-Nora Garver is a Celtic fiddler with an early classical background and a special emphasis on Scottish fiddle.
+Nora is a longtime Celtic fiddler with a special emphasis on Scottish fiddle.
 She won several regional Scottish fiddle competitions in Virginia and North Carolina and competed twice in the national Scottish fiddle championships.
-She co-founded the Triad Scottish Fiddlers & Friends music club in Winston-Salem, NC, and ran it for 14 years.
+She co-founded the Triad Scottish Fiddlers & Friends music club in Winston-Salem, NC, 2001 and lead it for 14 years.
 When she moved to Asheville, NC, Nora taught violin and fiddle at Musicians Workshop in Asheville for 5 years.
 She also taught beginning fiddle at The Swannanoa Gathering’s Fiddle Week for two years.
 Nora played fiddle in a number of Celtic bands over the years including Gaelwynd, Naomi's Fancy, Immigrant’s Daughter, and Belles on Strings, among others.
 She is currently in a cello/fiddle duo with Black Mountain's Julia Weatherford.
 Together they form a traditional Scottish musical pairing called “StrathSpan”.
-For more information, see her detailed bio below.
+Nora also plays in StrathSpan's sister band, “Ceilidh Doon”, with Julia, and piper Cathleen Nixon.

 "Music is a way to build community and create connections.
 It transcends boundaries, especially traditional music, which is very social and such an important part of our culture.
 I get to know people I would not otherwise have ever met - people who are different from me culturally and politically but who share the same passion for the music.
 The music creates a common ground that brings us all together in such a positive way."